petergridge/irrigation_component_V3/README.md

 Watering can occur in an Eco mode where a water/wait/repeat cycle is run to minimise run off by letting water soak as a by using several short watering cycles.
 The wait and repeat configuration is optional if you only want to water for a single lengthy period of time.

-The rain sensor is implemented as a binary_sensor, this allows a practically any combination of sensors to suspend the irrigation.
+The rain sensor is implemented as a binary_sensor, this allows practically any combination of sensors to suspend the irrigation.

 Additionally being implemented as a switch you can start a program manually or using an automation.

-Only one program or zone can run at a time to prevent multiple solenoids being activated.
+Only one program can run at a time to prevent multiple solenoids being activated.
 If program start times result in an overlap the running program will be stopped.

 Manually starting a program by turning the switch on will not evaluate the rain sensor, as there is an assumption that there is an intent to run the program.